Benton, California: 2020 census

+2010 census

 Benton first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Benton had a population of 279.
-The population density was 9.8 PD/sqmi.
-The racial makeup of Benton was 198 (71.0%) White, 1 (0.4%) African American, 24 (8.6%) Native American, 1 (0.4%) Asian, 1 (0.4%) Pacific Islander, 21 (7.5%) from other races, and 33 (11.8%) from two or more races.
-Hispanic or Latino of any race were 37 persons (13.3%).

-The whole population lived in households.
-There were 127 households, out of which 32 (25.2%) had children under the age of 18 living in them, 60 (47.2%) were married-couple households, 122 (9.4%) were cohabiting couple households, 31 (24.4%) had a female householder with no partner present, and 24 (18.9%) had a male householder with no partner present.
-29 households (22.8%) were one person, and 14 (11.0%) were one person aged 65 or older.
-The average household size was 2.20.
-There were 88 families (69.3% of all households).

-The age distribution was 51 people (18.3%) under the age of 18, 10 people (3.6%) aged 18 to 24, 70 people (25.1%) aged 25 to 44, 103 people (36.9%) aged 45 to 64, and 45 people (16.1%) who were 65 years of age or older.
-The median age was 48.3 years.
-For every 100 females, there were 96.5 males.

-There were 157 housing units at an average density of 5.5 /mi2, of which 127 (80.9%) were occupied.
-Of these, 90 (70.9%) were owner-occupied, and 37 (29.1%) were occupied by renters.

 Education

 Benton is in the Eastern Sierra Unified School District.
 An elementary school, Edna Beaman Elementary, is located in town.
 There was a high school, which was closed after the 2011–2012 school year.

 Attractions

 The hot springs are one of the major attractions in Benton, as well as fine bed and breakfast rooms and overnight soaking tubs.
 With the abandonment of travelers' services at nearby Montgomery Pass, it offers the only lodging, restaurant and gas station services within a 30 mi radius.
 The Benton Crossing Cafe is owned and operated by Utu Utu Gwaitu Paiute Tribe of the Benton Paiute Reservation.

 There are several old mines in the surrounding hills that have been a source of interest to tourists, as well as the hiking and mountain biking trails in the area.
 Many of the original buildings from the old mine town still exist and are open to exploration, including the cemetery.
 Benton is a departure point for hiking to Nevada high point Boundary Peak via a (rough) 2WD road to Queen Mine at 9,200 ft or a 4WD extension to Kennedy Saddle at 9,900 ft.